JakeC007/JakeC007.github.io/ai-safety.md

   <section class="as-section">
     <div class="as-inner">
       <div class="as-label" data-copy="AS-PILLARS-LABEL">How I work on it</div>
-      <p class="as-sublabel" data-copy="AS-PILLARS-SUBLABEL">Three questions, in order.
-Each one is the precondition for the next.</p>
+      <p class="as-sublabel" data-copy="AS-PILLARS-SUBLABEL">Three questions, in order, since each one is a precondition for the next.</p>

       <div class="as-pillars">